schematics/schematics/README.md

 `validate()` function which is responsible for determining if the data looks correct.

-Structures' main goal is to provide similar functionality to a type system along with a way to generate the structures we send to the Internet, or store in a database, or send to some Java process, or basically any use case with structured data.
+Schematics' main goal is to provide similar functionality to a type system along with a way to generate the schematics we send to the Internet, or store in a database, or send to some Java process, or basically any use case with structured data.

 A blog model might look like this:

-    from structures.models import Document
+    from schematics.models import Document
-    from structures.types import StringField
+    from schematics.types import StringType

     class BlogPost(Model):
         title = StringType(max_length=40)
         body = StringType(max_length=4096)

-Structures objects serialize to JSON by default.
+Schematics objects serialize to JSON by default.
 Store them in Memcached, MongoDB, Riak, whatever you need.

-    >>> from structures.models import Document
+    >>> from schematics.models import Document
-    >>> from structures.types import StringField
+    >>> from schematics.types import StringType
     >>> class Comment(Model):
     ...   name = StringType(max_length=10)
     ...   body = StringType(max_length=4000)
     ...
-    >>> data = {'name':'a hacker', 'body':'structures makes validation easy'}
+    >>> data = {'name':'a hacker', 'body':'schematics makes validation easy'}
     >>> Comment(**data).validate()
     True